 Whitney Johnson: Biography highlights

-Whitney Johnson is recognised as one of the 50 leading business thinkers in the world.
-She is an expert on disruptive innovation and personal disruption.
+Ranked No. 8 Thinker in the 2021 Thinkers50 in management and business, Whitney Johnson is an expert on disruptive innovation and personal disruption.
 Her presentation, ‘Disrupt Yourself®: Putting the Power of Disruptive Innovation to Work’ explores the simple yet powerful idea disruptive companies and ideas create impact and upend markets by doing something truly different.